SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 - Select the functional profiles from the [library](https://library.smartgridready.ch/FunctionalProfileTemplate) that should be implemented by the product.
 - Copy the selected functional profiles into the product and add a name to the functional profile (with this it is possible to implement a functional profile more than once with different names).
-- Fill in the values for the generic attributes as well as the configuration of the datapoints.
 - Add a description to the datapoint.

 More information can be found on [smartgridready.ch](https://smartgridready.ch/deklaration/product-communicator).